IntergatedCircuits/hid-rp/README.md

 );
 ```

+Note that `mouse_report_desc` is actually an `std::array`, with the size figured out by the compiler from the parameters.
-It is clear that the latter descriptor is much more expressive.
+It is clear that this descriptor is much more expressive.
 We can create combined items such as `logical_limits(0, 1)`
 instead of having a minimum and maximum in separate lines.
 Some item groups can be coded in more expressive way,
 such as `input::padding(5)`.
 No COLLECTION will be left without a terminating END_COLLECTION item, and it's obvious,
 which items belong to which collection.